Alfresco/rest-api-explorer/README.md

 #### For development only
-You can run the project as a packaged web application using an embedded Tomcat server.
+You can run the project as a packaged web application using an embedded Jetty server.
 This is useful for changing documentation and endpoint descriptions but it means that the "Try it Out!" button will not work.

-- `mvn tomcat7:run-war-only`
+- `mvn jetty:run-war`

 Now the application is running at [http://localhost:8085/api-explorer](http://localhost:8085/api-explorer/)

 ### License
-Copyright (C) 2016 Alfresco Software Limited
+Copyright (C) 2020 Alfresco Software Limited

 This file is part of an unsupported extension to Alfresco.